MBezuidenhoutGH/CMPG-323-Project-2-34494847/README.md

 <h2>Hosting</h2>
 <p>
 	The API and database is hosted on the student's Microsoft Azure account.
 So, the student's API can be accessed over the internet anywhere in the world by clicking:
 	<a href="https://api-34494847.azurewebsites.net/swagger/index.html">API-34494847</a>.
-The student also granted access to the provided emails to access the student's resource group.<br />
+The student also granted access to the provided emails in the submission form to access the student's resource group.<br />
-	<br />Student 34494847' resource group includes the following: <br />
+	<br />Student 34494847's resource group includes the following: <br />
 	<ul>
         <li>API Management service</li>
 		<li>App Service plan</li>